Skip to main content

 Registered Office: Lancaster-Hill Investment Management, The Paddocks, Meadow View Road, Shepherdswell, Dover, Kent, CT15 7PL

-Lancaster-Hill Investment Management is an appointed representative of TenetConnect Ltd, which is authorised and regulated by the Financial Conduct Authority.
-TenetConnect Ltd is entered on the Financial Services register (www.fca.org.uk/register) under reference 149826.
+Lancaster-Hill Investment Management is an appointed representative of 2plan Wealth Management Ltd, which is authorised and regulated by the Financial Conduct Authority.
+Lancaster-Hill Investment Management is entered on the FCA register (www.FCA.org.uk) under reference number 181211.

 The information contained within this website is subject to the UK regulatory regime and is therefore primarily targeted at consumers based in the UK.